 There is no better way than to learn by doing.
 Think about the people who come out of a four-year program – they still must undergo “on-the-job-training” to obtain any expertise in a career that they often didn’t choose and are not remotely interested in (but it pays the bills).
 Instructors at a technical school like know their industry and they are mentors first and teachers second.
 What this means is that your hands-on training is given top billing.
 But that does not mean that academics are sacrificed because there is no better way to succeed academically than to understand a concept’s application in the real world.
 Your mentors know how to guide you and also understand your need for applied knowledge.

-If you are curious about starting a career in a technical field, check out CBT College.
+If you are curious about starting a career in a technical field, check out CBT Technology Institute.
 More than just another technical school, CBT is there to help students succeed in a technical profession that has high demand for workers and helps plug the skill gap.